-At the moment, this is considered the safest place in the world because there is no contact outside and far from every residential area.
+This is considered the safest place globally because there is no contact outside, and far from every residential area.

-Many people say that Antarctica has since become the most “dangerous” place where the heat can drop to near -90 degrees Celsius and wind speeds up to 322 km / h, has now become the “safest” place before.
+Many people say that Antarctica has since become the most “dangerous” place where the heat can drop to near -90 degrees Celsius and wind speeds up to 322 km / h, becoming the “safest” place before.
 Covid-19 translation as of this moment.
 Over the past few months, about 4,000 people of various nationalities have monitored the development of the Covid-19 epidemic from Antarctica.

 The climate in Antarctica is very harsh.